 Method 2 – vegetable semiya upma recipe with step by step photos

 This method of making vermicelli upma though takes 5 to 7 minutes more to prepare than the first method.
 This is healthy one since veggies are included and can be packed for the lunch box.

 1. Dry roast 1 cup vermicelli on a medium flame until they turn slightly golden.
 Transfer this to a plate.

-2. Add 1.5 tbsp. oil to a hot pan, add half tsp cumin, half tsp mustard, half tbsp each of chana and urad dal.
+2. Pour oil to a hot pan.
+Add half tsp cumin, half tsp mustard, half tbsp each of chana and urad dal.
 Fry until the dal turns lightly golden.
 Dals can be skipped.

-3. Add curry leaves and slit or chopped green chili as desired.
+3. Add curry leaves and green chili as desired.

-4. Add 3/4 to 1 cup finely chopped vegetables and saute for 2 to 3 minutes.
+4. Next add 3/4 to 1 cup finely chopped vegetables and then saute for 2 to 3 minutes.
 I use carrots, onion, beans and green peas.